 Overall the idea of a silent and secret performance had great potential.
 Unfortunately on this occasion it wasn’t exploited to the full.

-For further information about Little Boots and future events visit here.
+For further information and future events visit Little Boots’s website here.

-Watch a live performance of New in Town here:
+Watch the video for New in Town here: